-- We obtained an understanding of the group and parent company and the sector in which they operate to identify

-laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We

-obtained our understanding in this regard through detailed discussions with management about and potential

-instances of non-compliance with laws and regulations both in the UK and in overseas subsidiaries.
-We also selected

-a specific audit team based on experience with auditing entities within this industry of a similar size.
+We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
+We obtained our understanding in this regard through detailed discussions with management about and potential instances of non-compliance with laws and regulations both in the UK and in overseas subsidiaries.
+We also selected a specific audit team based on experience with auditing entities within this industry of a similar size.

 - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from:

 - Main Market Listing Rules;

-- The Companies Act 2006; o UK Employment law;
+- The Companies Act 2006;

+- UK Employment law;

-- The Prospectus Directive;
+- o The Prospectus Directive;

 - Anti Bribery Legislation;

 - Market Abuse Directive;

 - Financial Services and Market Act;

 - Disclosure and Transparency Rules;

 - o Belgium and US law and company reporting requirements; and

 - Local tax and employment law.

 - We designed our audit procedures to ensure the audit team considered whether there were any indications of noncompliance by the group and parent company with those laws and regulations.
 These procedures included, but were not limited to:

-- o Making enquiries of management;
+- Conducting inquiries of management and those charged with governance regarding potential instances of non-compliance;

-- Review of Board minutes; and
+- Review of Board minutes and other correspondence from management;

-- Review of accounting ledgers.
+- Review of regulatory news service announcements; and

+- o Review of legal and professional fees for evidence of any litigation or claims against the group.